 Intel Thread Director

 The key to successful implementation of a hybrid design is workload management and the determination of which instructions get sent to which core.
-The advanced intelligent tool that manages this complex process and does it at nanosecond speed is a feature called Intel Thread Director which is a hardware solution integrated in all Alder Lake processors.
+The advanced intelligent tool that manages this complex process and does it at nanosecond speed is a feature called Intel Thread Director, which is a hardware solution integrated in all Alder Lake and Raptor Lake processors.
 Intel Thread Director monitors the instruction mix of each thread, provides feedback to the OS to optimize scheduling decisions of the workflow, and dynamically adapts guidance to help the OS assign tasks.
-Although Intel Thread Director can work with Windows 10, it will have better optimization with Windows 11 making that the ideal OS for a new system using the 12th Generation Intel Core Processor.
+Although Intel Thread Director can work with Windows 10, it will have better optimization with Windows 11, making that the ideal OS for a new system based on with the 12th Generation Intel® Core™ Processor or 13th Generation Intel® Core™ Processor.

 DDR5 or DDR4 Memory

-The 12th Generation Intel Core Processor is the first to market with support for DDR5 memory.
+The 12th Generation Intel® Core™ Processor is the first to market with support for DDR5 memory.
+This support continues 13th Generation Intel® Core™ Processor.
 With a different pinout, DDR5 offers several key advantages over DDR4 which include 50% higher bandwidth going from 4.8Gbps to 6.4Gbps resulting in performance gains up to 87%.
 In addition, DDR5 draws slightly less power and supports higher density DIMMs which will reach 128GB per module.
 Currently DDR5 modules are available in 8,16 and 32GB allowing for up to 512GB of memory on a standard board.
 DDR5 also includes on-die ECC designed in to support the larger capacity DIMMS.
 In addition, the Power Management IC is integrated in to the DDR5 module moving that function off the motherboard and creating more efficient, and consistent voltage regulation.
-For added flexibility, the 12th Generation Intel Core Processor will support either DDR5 or DDR4 memory but not both on the same board so memory support is ultimately determined by the MB manufacture.
+For added flexibility, both the 12th and 13th Generation Intel® Core™ Processor will support either DDR5 or DDR4 memory, but not both on the same board so memory support is ultimately determined by the MB manufacture.
 We expect board suppliers to offer a wide range of motherboards with different chipsets and different memory support options so resellers can select the best price performance option for their end clients.

 PCI Gen 5.0

-The 12th Generation Intel Core Processor also supports an industry first PCIe Gen 5.0.
-PCIe performance is measured in three ways which include giga transfers, bandwidth, and frequency each of which double from one generation of PCI to the next.
+The 12th and 13th Generation Intel® Core™ Processor also supports an industry first PCIe Gen 5.0.
+PCIe performance is measured in three ways which include giga transfers, bandwidth, and frequency, each of which double from one generation of PCI to the next.
 This means PCIe Gen 5.0 has a giga transfer rate of 32GT/s, bandwidth of 128GB/s and a frequency of 32GHz all of which are double that of PCIe Gen 4.0 As with all generations of PCIe, the slots are backward as well as forward compatible.
-The 12th Generation Intel Core processor family can support up to 16 PCIe Gen 5.0 and up to 4 PCIe Gen 4.0.
+The 12th and 13th Generation Intel® Core™ processor family can support up to 16 PCIe Gen 5.0 and up to 4 PCIe Gen 4.0.

 Thunderbolt 4 doesn’t add increased bandwidth over Thunderbolt 3 like you may expect as both do 40Gbps.
-Thunderbolt 4 does however offer several improvements including the ability to connect two 4K displays or one 8K display whereas Thunderbolt 3 could only support one 4K display.
+Thunderbolt 4 does however offer several improvements including the ability to connect two 4K displays or one 8K display, whereas Thunderbolt 3 could only support one 4K display.

-The 12th Generation Intel Core Processor family and Intel 600 series chipset support WiFi 6E which is the expanded version of WiFi 6.
+The 12th and 13th Generation Intel® Core™ Processor family, as well as the Intel 600 and 700 series chipset, support WiFi 6E which is the expanded version of WiFi 6.
 The biggest improvement is that WiFi 6E is open to use the 6GHz band whereas WiFi 6 uses 2.4GHz to 5GHz.
 The expansion to the 6GHz band quadruples the number of available airways allowing for up to seven 160MHz channels which reduces signal interference and congestion.
 WiFi 6E improves network performance providing greater than 1Gbps transfer and delivers lower latency of less than 1 millisecond.
 WiFi 6E is backward compatible with older devices but does require a WiFi 6E router to take advantage of the new performance capabilities.